 Line 2.
-An issuer that does not have an employer identification number (EIN) should apply for one on Form SS-4, Application for Employer Identification Number.
-You can get this form on the IRS Website at IRS.gov or by calling 1-800-TAX-FORM (1-800-829-3676).
-You may receive an EIN by telephone by following the instructions for Form SS-4.
+An issuer that does not have an employer identification number (EIN) should apply online by visiting the IRS website at IRS.gov/EIN.
+The organization may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.